astronomer/epoch/epoch/openapi/README.md

 fmt.Println("✓ Generated versioned OpenAPI specs")
 ```

+**Key Points**:
+- Routes must be registered via `ToHandlerFunc(method, path)` **before** calling `GenerateVersionedSpecs()`
+- The method and path parameters enable immediate endpoint registration
+- This populates the TypeRegistry which the schema generator uses to find types

 ### Swag Integration Guide

 This section provides a complete workflow for integrating Epoch's OpenAPI schema generator with Swag.